JasonYao/Phi-Kappa-Sigma-Server/README.md

 ## Licensing

-Licensing for this repo follows the GNU GPU license, as described [here](LICENSE).
+Licensing for this repo follows the GNU GPL license, as described [here](LICENSE).